santushtisharma10/santushtisharma10/README.md

 # Hi there 👋😊 I am Santushti Sharma ✨✨

-I am a developer and and an open source lover.I am a sophomore 🤓📚 pursuing Bachelors in Technology 🎓 at Maharaja Agrasen Institute of Technology [MAIT] 🏫.
+I am a developer 💻 and and an open source lover💖.
+I am a sophomore 🤓📚 pursuing Bachelors in Technology 🎓 at Maharaja Agrasen Institute of Technology [MAIT] 🏫.
 I am currently into web development and DS Algo.
-I am a coder, a passionate learner.
-I have great enthusiasm towards learning and exploring new technology.I am a ML & AI enthusiast.
+I am a coder, a passionate learner 😎😎.
+I have great enthusiasm towards learning and exploring new technology 📱💻.
+I am a ML & AI enthusiast.

 <br>
 - 🔭 I’m currently working on web development projects<br>